pajelonek/file-synchronizer/README.md

 server.address=0.0.0.0 /* It will automount server ip to users */ server.port=8888  /* Choose any free port to use */
-server.absolute.path=C:\\Users\\pawst\\serverFiles /* An example of how to provide path where our application will stores files */ cleaning.log.file.interval=120  /* Interval of how often server cleans his log list needed to inform clients about changes from other clients.
+server.absolute.path=C:\\Users\\pawst\\serverFiles /* An example of how to provide path where our application will stores files, your directory needs to be in your user directory */ server.ssh.path=serverFiles /* Path to your directory for ssh, cut everything to your USERNAME */ cleaning.log.file.interval=120  /* Interval of how often server cleans his log list needed to inform clients about changes from other clients.
 Should be at least two times greater that pooler interval from client */